Aipcecodes/codes/MD - Code of Ethics.md

    2. The journalist informs the public if he has enjoyed any retribution outside the one offered by the editor or distributor of journalistic products with whom he is in work or creation relations.
    3. If a journalist participates in business trips, paid by third parties, he informs the public about it.
 In general, the journalist avoids participating in events or trips at the expense of the sources.
 He shall do it only if acquiring information is not possible otherwise.
    4. Journalists are not subjects of commercial publicity.
 The participation in charity actions must happen in such a way that the public knows if it is a personal involvement or editorial support.
-   5. The journalist’s professional work is incompatible with his work in administration structures of public authorities and of political organizations.
+   5. The journalist's professional work is incompatible with his work in administration structures of public authorities and of political organizations.
    6. Holders of positions in state power bodies who have contributions in the media must specify their official positions when signing items disseminated in the media.
    7. If registered as election candidate, the journalist does not perform his professional work during the election campaign.
    8. The journalist does not use any confidential information that he possesses by virtue of his profession in his personal interest or in the interest of persons close to him.